- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 For one, anything over 100 dB is causing more hearing damage than enjoyment, even at 120mph on the – uhh – track.

-Second, in every other kind of quality aside from sound, Uclear is unfortunately lacking.
+Second, in every other kind of quality aside from sound quality, Uclear is unfortunately lacking.
 Which is a shame considering they’ve had several years to perfect the listening experience.

 I love the long extension cord so I can plug that 3.5mm jack right in to my phone without any Bluetooth fuss (you do need that tiny adapter for any newer iPhone, though).
 However, everyone I’ve ever talked to says the cord breaks every six months, like clockwork.
 And the 20mm thick speakers are twice as thick as most others – crushing many people’s ears in a full face helmet.

 Sure, the Uclear Pulse Plus costs way less than the Cardo and JBL 45mm kit.
 And you can use the controls on the cord to skip songs instead of fumbling in your pocket at 85mph and flying off the interstate.

-But don’t come crying to me when your music jumps in and out from a broken wire.
+But don’t come crying to me when it’s impossible to listen to music due to a broken wire.